 If you’re into stamping concrete (and who isn’t these days?), here’s a tool that should be part of your repertoire.
 Concrafter LLC design stamps — the brainchild of Theo Hunsaker and his sons, Kip and Sean, out of Vernon, Ariz. — require no special forming or pouring to create decorative edges.
 The process is so simple and fast, the Hunsakers say, you’ll literally gain “the edge” over the competition once you master the technique.

-Describing the process as the “ultimate in edge and inset imprint finishes,” Sean points out that these unique design mats are integrated right into your normal monolithic concrete pouring process.
+Describing the process as the “ultimate in edge and inset imprint finishes,” Sean points out that you integrate these unique design mats right into your normal monolithic concrete pouring process.
 “One pour, one day,” he stresses.
 “No custom form building.
 No joints that can cause the decorative edge to break away from the field.”
-And, as a bonus, these versatile tools that are used to create insets on concrete slabs can be used just as easily on tilt-up construction, stucco, plaster, drywall mud, curbing, concrete countertops or overlays.
+And, as a bonus, these versatile tools that you use to create insets on concrete slab, you can use just as easily on tilt-up construction, stucco, plaster, drywall mud, curbing, concrete countertops or overlays.

 “It’s a great way to dress up existing driveways without having to spend a lot of money,” Sean says.
 Not to mention, he adds, the designs don’t have joints such as those found in random stone patterns, so it’s easy to keep the area clean.

 Benefits of the Concrafter

 Since the imprinted design is a light profile, “It will outlive the other stamping methods two to one because you’re not fracturing the surface,” says Kip.
 “And we’ve done plenty of both.
 This way requires a whole lot less maintenance.”
 In colder climates, he adds, you don’t have to worry about spalling either.